-There are many online menu designers available, making restaurant menu design accessible to any restaurateur, regardless of their design skills (or lack thereof).
+There are many online designers to create a menu, making restaurant menu design accessible to any restaurateur, regardless of their design skills (or lack thereof).
 Be careful, though—many online menu makers, especially free menu makers, will only give you a PDF of your menu at the end.
 We’ll get into the details below, but there are many reasons you should avoid PDF files when it comes to making an online menu for your restaurant.

 Step 5: Share Your New Menu

 Once your menu is up on your website, it’s time to spread the word.
 Share it with guests who dine in at your restaurant, or post about it on your restaurant’s social media.
-You could even offer guests a QR code to access an online menu when they dine in at your restaurant—a contactless dining feature that’s very popular in the post-pandemic age.
+You could even offer guests a QR code for restaurant menus when they dine in—a contactless dining feature that’s very popular in the post-pandemic age.

 Collect feedback from guests, if possible, that will help you fine-tune your online menu and make it as beautiful and functional as possible for the people who use it—your guests.